towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 6 - Fish in the lowest level of Cerulean Cave for something strange.
 7 - Place a level 100 Chansey at the top of your party and use a repel.
 You're bound to find something shiny.
 8 - When going to the game corner, try having your 1st-slot pokemon know Pay Day.
 It may tip you off.
 9 - Missingno can be activated in either Seafoam or Cinnabar with your pokedex diploma.
 Prepare your sixth item slot for victory.
+Beating the seafoam missingo battle will add an achievement to your diploma.
 10 - Mercy is granted if you encounter an enemy trainer with a shiny pokemon.
 11 - Put Mewtwo at the top of your party in the post-game.
 How will Mr. Fuji react?
 12 - Bill's secret garden?
 He'll never tell!
 Could showing him a new species pokemon persuade him?